-Summary of the submission The purpose of this section is to get a better understanding of the specific advantages and disadvantages of the medicine, and to learn how it has affected patients' quality of life/everyday life.
+How will the new medicine address unmet needs?
+Question 8 Summary of the submission Question 9 The purpose of this section is to get a better understanding of the specific advantages and disadvantages of the medicine, and to learn how it has affected patients' quality of life/everyday life.
 Be as specific as possible, e.g. what specific symptoms have improved, what specific side effects have occurred and what aspects of quality of life have been impacted?
 Include side effects that are most debilitating to quality of life, AND side effects that are tolerable.
 What concerns are unaddressed by the new medicine?
 Are there any accessibility and financial implications?
 This question relates to unmet needs or gaps in current treatment choices that are available to patients or people affected by the condition, identified in question 4.
 Will the new medicine fill any of these gaps?
 How does it fill those gaps?
 Will it make a real difference to patients' lives?
-How strongly do you support this medicine? ection 3 - Summary Information Provide a 5 point summary of the KEY points of the submission Consider including quality of life impact, limitations of current treatments, benefits of new treatment Question 9 treatments, benefits of new treatment These 5 points are included within the HTA report provided by the NCPE to the HSE-this section requires special consideration to ensure that you are getting across your key messages Additional information for the decision maker Question 10 Provide any additional data which you believe may be helpful to the decision maker Include ethical or social issues Any data you have collected on societal costs of the condition, costs of not treating the condition etc. Section 4 - Declarations Funding from pharmaceutical companies Question 11 Full details of all funding received for EACH project within the last two years should be highlighted.
+How strongly do you support this medicine? ection 3 - Summary Information Provide a 5 point summary of the KEY points of the submission Consider including quality of life impact, limitations of current treatments, benefits of new treatment Question 9 This section requires special consideration to ensure that you are getting across your key messages Additional information for the decision maker Question 10 Provide any additional data which you believe may be helpful to the decision maker Include ethical or social issues Any data you have collected on societal costs of the condition, costs of not treating the condition etc. Section 4 - Declarations Funding from pharmaceutical companies Question 11 Full details of all funding received for EACH project within the last two years should be highlighted.
 Individuals who have had a significant role in drawing up your submission and have interests to declare Question 12 This question relates to individuals that are a shareholder, director or employee of the applicant company, or are in receipt of payments direct or indirect from the applicant company.
 Mention cash/kind received by person or organisation from the applicant company, including expenses.
 Whether the interest relates to the specific medicine under consideration

-• Whether it relates to clinical trial work for the medicine under consideration
+Whether it relates to clinical trial work for the medicine under consideration